ken3stokes/Unique-Identifier-Generator/README.md

 This project is under MIT- see the LICENSE.md file for specifics.

 ## ReadME
-This README emphasizes the conversational interface provided by platforms like ChatGPT
+This README emphasizes the conversational interface provided by platforms like ChatGPT.